 For most people with anxiety, nausea is caused by stress.
-For others, the anxiety itself can lead to the development of nausea separate to the stress response.
+For others, the anxiety itself can lead to the development of nausea separate from the stress response.
 When treating your anxiety, it is necessary to control how your mind and body are affected by the symptoms of anxiety.
 It may be helpful to track down when you experience nausea happens, what’s going on at the time, and what you’ve tried to do so far to help it.
 That is one way how to tell if nausea is caused by anxiety.
-This can provide you with insight on if the nausea is related to moments when you are feeling anxious as opposed to being sick.
-Many people are accustomed to using over the counter anti-emetic medications like Dramamine, but these shouldn’t be used for an extended period of time.
+This can provide you with insight into if the nausea is related to moments when you are feeling anxious as opposed to being sick.
+Many people are accustomed to using over-the-counter anti-emetic medications like Dramamine, but these shouldn’t be used for an extended period of time.
 Medications like Pepto-Bismol or anything containing Bismuth can have adverse effects like stopping up your digestive system and dehydrating you since they’re intended for a different cause of nausea, not anxiety nausea.
 There are other ways to deal with anxiety nausea that can be more effective and have no adverse side effects.

-- Healthy diet.
 Everything in the body is connected.
 For example, you can not improve your mental health without also improving your physical health.
 Dealing with anxiety nausea takes a holistic approach, which includes monitoring what you put in your body.
 Decreasing foods with high salt content or grease can decrease feelings of nausea.
 Eating on an empty stomach or overeating can also result in Nausea.
 Make sure you consume the recommended amount of water based on your demographics to prevent dehydration, which can also increase anxiety.

 It should be noted that coping with anxiety and symptoms of anxiety-like anxiety nausea is not always a quick fix and may be a long-term issue, depending on the severity of your anxiety.
 The best way to effectively deal with anxiety nausea is to gain control of your anxiety and understand why you suffer from it.
 If your anxiety is severe, then it’s really a good idea to get help from a therapist or professional so that you can learn better coping mechanisms.
 Everybody is different, so it’s important to find out what works for you.
-Consequently, the anxiety nausea that you experience will decrease altogether, allowing you to enjoy your life, nausea free!
+Consequently, the anxiety nausea that you experience will decrease altogether, allowing you to enjoy your life, nausea-free!